 April 1: summer term

-February 15: FAFSA priority deadline
+February 15: Free Application for Federal Student Aid (FAFSA) priority deadline

 Submit the FAFSA to ensure results are received by St. Mary’s prior to our financial assistance priority deadline.
 St. Mary’s FAFSA code is 003623.

-Submit the Application for Graduate Admission by this date to be given priority consideration for financial assistance (need-based financial aid).
+Submit the Graduate Application for Admission by this date to be given priority consideration for financial assistance (need-based financial aid).